patrickmelix/PLAMS/doc/source/examples/IRSpectrumFromMD/ir_spectrum_from_md.ipynb.rst

 Equilibration
 ~~~~~~~~~~~~~

-``temperature=(500, T, T)`` means that in the first half the simulation the system is cooled from 500 K to the gievn temperature, and then kept constant at that temperature.
+``temperature=(500, T, T)`` means that in the first half the simulation the system is cooled from 500 K to the given temperature, and then kept constant at that temperature.

 The initial temperature of 500 K does some preliminary conformer search.